scality/metalk8s/docs/installation/after_installation.rst

 <node-role-bootstrap>` from :ref:`Infra services <node-role-infra>` is
 recommended.

-To create the required "Volume" objects, copy the following code to a YAML file, replacing ``<node_name>`` with the name of the :term:`Node` on which to run Prometheus and AlertManager, and ``<device_path[2]>`` with the ``/dev`` path for the partitions to use:
+To create the required Volume objects, copy the following code to a YAML file, replacing ``<node_name>`` with the name of the :term:`Node` on which to run Prometheus and AlertManager, and ``<device_path[2]>`` with the ``/dev`` path for the partitions to use: